On June 22, 1900 a crime of passion and jealousy shook the El Dorado community

 When law enforcement officers arrived the young bride could not speak and was weak, but was able to write, “Jessie killed me.”

-Page 2 of 3 - The community was buzzing with news of the tragedy and the evening newspapers reported that some citizens believed that the attack was the result of jealousy.
+The community was buzzing with news of the tragedy and the evening newspapers reported that some citizens believed that the attack was the result of jealousy.

 Both women were alive, but Clara was not expected to stay alive.
 She had lost a lot of blood and was extremely weak.